What’s The Best Material For A Projector Screen? (Guide)

 There’s many different projector types, such as: short throw, DLP, LCD, LED, and laser projectors.

-However, some of those projectors may be better suited for some materials than others.
+However some of those may be better suited for some materials than others.

 While a brighter projector can work with both lighter and darker screens, a dimmer projector may work better with lighter screens in some scenarios; depending on other factors.